monica08rc/dig540/README.md

 this syllabus.
 You’ll also be turning your work in using GitHub.
 GitHub is a site that is often used to manage and distributed open source software.
-It’s built on top of Git, a version control tool that you’re going to see a lot of if you hang around software development circles much.
+It’s built on top of Git, a version control tool that you’re going to see a lot of if you hang around software development circles.
 More details on how we’re going to use this tool are in the first week’s videos.

 **Course Flow**